hypercore-one/znn_sdk_csharp/README.md

 using Zenon.Wallet;
 using Zenon.Model.NoM;

-// Use the key store manager
+// Use key store manager
 var walletManager = new KeyStoreManager();

-// Use the first wallet available var walletDefinition =
+// Use first wallet available
+var walletDefinition =
     (await walletManager.GetWalletDefinitionsAsync()).First();